 - A data table containing image URLs

-- Access to Power BI Desktop and Power BI online service
+- Access to Power BI Desktop and the Power BI online service

-This method is especially useful for organizations that want to create product catalogs, employee lists with photos, or any other dataset that would benefit from the inclusion of custom images.
+This method is particularly useful for organizations that want to create product catalogs, employee lists with photos, or any other dataset that would benefit from the inclusion of custom images.

 Creating an Organizational Data Type in Power BI